vdakov/hoa-microservice-app/docs/Agenda_Notes01_12_2022.md

 ###Progress
 Everyone did user stories and architecture draft.
 We made the code of conduct.
 Gijs had Covid.
-Vasko and Simeon: security,
+Vasko and Simeon: security, elections and board
-Erik and Gijs:
-Simeon played around with visualization.
+Erik and Gijs: creation of HOA's and accounts, technical specs Simeon played around with visualization.
 Steve and Patrik: public notice board, requirements